 As soon as the shots rang out, the hospital went into lockdown.
 Patients and doctors hid in rooms.

 “They came on the loud speaker code silver.
 They had us all go into these rooms that were locked and then they had told evacuate the hospital,” a patient named Crystal told Boston 25 News.

 Investigators say they don’t know what Frink’s motive was in this case.

 Frink signed into the visitor center at Dartmouth-Hitchcock Medical Center in Lebanon on Tuesday afternoon and went to the intensive care unit, authorities said.
 Soon after, Lebanon police received an emergency call reporting shots had been fired there.

 Attorney General Gordon MacDonald identified the shooting victim as Frink's 70-year-old mother, Pamela Ferriere, of Groton.
-She suffered an aneurysm, but was due to be discharged from the hospital Friday.

 "The facts gathered to this point reveal that the purpose of Mr. Frink's visit to the hospital today was to kill his mother," MacDonald said.